 Xero has made it easy to add new employees to payroll.
 In the following guide, I will show you how to add an employee to payroll in the Australian version of Xero’ demo company.

 This guide assumes that you have already completed the payroll settings necessary to successfully add employees to your Xero account.
 These setting include payroll calendars, superannuation funds and holiday groups.
-If you have not already set these up, please see our payroll settings tutorials for guidance on how to so.

 How to Add an Employee

 To get the process underway, navigate to the Employees section of Xero by going to Payroll → Employees in the main menu:

 Once you are there, press the Add Employee button on the top right hand side of the screen:

 This will take you to a tab where you will begin adding the details of your new employee.

 The Details tab allows you to add personal details of your new employee, such as their name and contact details.
 As you can see in the image below, I have filled in all the compulsory fields and some of the optional fields for a new employee named Darren Brown: